Texas Medicaid Services for Children

 Texas Health Steps providers and other interested health-care professionals.

 After completing the activities of this module, you will be able to:

-- Recognize three kinds of medically necessary services available to children eligible for Medicaid that usually are not covered benefits for adult Medicaid patients.
+- Choose three kinds of medically necessary services available to children eligible for Medicaid that usually are not covered benefits for adults enrolled in Medicaid.

 - Specify two prerequisites that a clinician must satisfy in order to serve as a Medicaid managed care plan provider.